 All of us, whether young or young at heart, married or single, mother or not, will encounter conflict in our lives.
-The way we handle conflict becomes either an amazing opportunity to give God glory in how it is resolved, or a thorn in our side that we struggle to get right.
+The way we handle conflict becomes either an amazing opportunity to give God glory in how it is resolved or a thorn in our side that we struggle to get right.

 Many of the hurts of my past resulted in a great deal of conflict in my life.
-And all of you have had events in your life, both negative and positive, that have shaped your ability to resolve conflict and more importantly, your willingness to do so.
+And all of you have had events in your life, both negative and positive, that have shaped your ability to resolve conflict and, more importantly, your willingness to do so.

 Proverbs 11:2 says Pride leads to disgrace, but with humility comes wisdom.

-I was once a poor girl from Mississippi who used government assistance just to makes ends meet.
+I was once a poor girl from Mississippi who used government assistance just to make ends meet.
 When I landed a job in Corporate America and became successful, I didn’t bother to guard my heart against pride.
-Humility wasn’t my first goal, if I’m being completely transparent with you.
-Conflict wasn’t viewed as an opportunity to give glory, but rather a welcomed opportunity for me to boost my own ego.
-So when I told someone off, or gossiped behind their back, or ranted for ridiculous amounts of time….
-It made me feel better about me.
+Humility wasn’t my first goal if I’m completely transparent with you.
+The conflict wasn’t viewed as an opportunity to give glory, but rather a welcomed opportunity for me to boost my own ego.
+So when I told someone off, or gossiped behind their back, or ranted for ridiculous amounts of time, it made me feel better about me.
 It helped me to mask old wounds that had been left undealt with.

 What are some of the things in our lives that cause conflict?
 There are many, but here are just a few:

-All of us will face misunderstandings or exhaustion and many have dealt with insecurity, so, what do we do to resolve these conflicts well?
+All of us will face misunderstandings or exhaustion, and many have dealt with insecurity, so what do we do to resolve these conflicts well?

 Most of us would rather receive grace than issue it.
-It’s easier for us to see all the reasons why God should give us grace, because our heart is good and we’re good people and we didn’t mean to fail Him – than it is for us to see the good in others and just give them a break.
+It’s easier for us to see all the reasons why God should give us grace because our heart is good, and we’re good people, and we didn’t mean to fail Him – than it is for us to see the good in others and just give them a break.
 Maybe they are completely unreasonable.
 And maybe you are completely right.
 But it’s so important for us to look at how we can maintain and mend relationships than how we can be right.
 (Ephesians 4:3 – Make every effort to keep yourselves united in Spirit, binding yourselves together in peace.)

 (See Matthew 18:15.)
-Girls, it is unfair to assume others in our lives know what we are hurt about, when we don’t talk to them about it.
+Girls, it is unfair to assume others in our lives know what we are hurt about when we don’t talk to them about it.
 And it is even more unfair to discuss it with others when you haven’t discussed it with them.
 And we do both.
 Don’t gossip about it.
 Don’t fester about it.
 Take it to them in love.
 And when you take it to them, take it to them in hopes of resolution with a pure heart - not in hopes that you can convince them how right you are.

 The power of life and death are in the tongue.
 (Prov.
 18:21) Most of us are church girls.
 We get it.
 We understand about keeping our tongue in line with God’s word.
 Yet, we struggle to do so.
-When we want to resolve conflict, we must speak honor over those we are in relationship with.
+When we want to resolve conflict, we must speak honor over those we are in a relationship with.
 If you think you can speak negatively about your girlfriend, your sister, your pastor, your boss, your Bible study leader, and NOT grow division in your heart, you are wrong.
 Wouldn’t our lives be so much better if we could just watch our mouths?
 Never make light of the king, even in your thoughts.
 And don’t make fun of the powerful, even in your own bedroom.
 For a little bird might deliver your message and tell them what you said.
 Ecc.
 10:20

-Friends, we are all armor bearers of something.
+Friends, we are all armor-bearers of something.
 Whether it’s your spouse, a friendship, your pastor, your boss, a ministry you are passionate about, your kids --- you are championing the cause for something and someone.
 And as such, you must begin to see yourself as mightily carrying the armor for someone else in your life to complete their mission – just as there are those in your life bearing armor for you.

 What’s at stake if we don’t battle well?
 Rest assured, the conflict will grow.
 It becomes bigger than it ever needed to be.
 It shapes us.
-We become bitter, anger, and offended and no one can stand to be around us, instead of humble and graceful and strong.
+We become bitter, angry, and offended, and no one can stand to be around us, instead of humble and graceful and strong.
 And we will also be so distracted with the conflict that we don’t focus on fulfilling our purpose.
 How could we be busy about our Father’s business, when we’re telling anyone who will listen about our conflict?

-Let’s decide today that we are going to problem solvers, not problem seekers.
+Let’s decide today that we are going to be problem solvers, not problem seekers.
 And when conflict does seek us out, we’ll be strong women of God who see it for what it is and determine in our hearts that we’ll overcome it with God’s help.

 Image Credit: Unsplash.com